lifaon74/common-classes/src/debug/observables-v5/subscribe-function/from/iterable/sync/from-iterator/from-iterator.md

 what you expect, due to concurrent calls on the `.next`.

-You should prefer to use [fromIterable](../from-iterable/from-iterable.md) which generates an uniq Iterator, or `multicast` the SubscribeFunction.
+You should prefer to use [fromIterable](../from-iterable/from-iterable.md) which generates an uniq Iterator, or `share` the SubscribeFunction.

 ### Examples